Lab 8: Linked Lists, Trees

 We've learned that a Python list is one way to store sequential values.
 Another type of list is a linked list.
 A Python list stores all of its elements in a single object, and each element can be accessed by using its index.
 A linked list, on the other hand, is a recursive object that only stores two things: its first value and a reference to the rest of the list, which is another linked list.

-, that represents a linked list object.
+We can implement a class, Link, that represents a linked list object.
 Each

-has two instance attributes, first
+instance of Link has two instance attributes, first and rest.

 class Link: